Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 <!-- .element: class="fragment" data-fragment-index="2" -->
 - This makes the biggest limitation of the PoV (max 5MiB)
 <!-- .element: class="fragment" data-fragment-index="3" -->

+Notes:

+orage: values present in the POV
+green: hash of the sibilings node required for the pov
+white: hash of the nodes that are constructed with orange and green nodes
+red: not reuired hash
+blue: head of the trie, hash present in the previous block header

 ---v